eburonmedia/EcmaCore/readme.md

 ## User trait

-Add the user trait to the user model and import the class
+Add the user trait to the user model and import the class and add the required id properties

 ```
 use EcmaUsersTrait;

+protected $keyType = 'string';
+public $incrementing = false;
 ```

 ## Maintenance middleware